Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0/README.md

 For more on Seurat please visit:https://satijalab.org/seurat/

-Feel Free to message me if you run into issues and need help!
-Please Star and fork if this is useful for your analysis!
-Have a Great day!!

 # News:

 Code for analyzing UMAP embeddings and plotting in 3D are now added.
 Compatible with integrated/combined datasets created using new and improved sample integration systems in Seurat.

 # Cite
 Please dont forget to acknowledge the contributors!
 Please cite, fork and star if this was helpful for you!
+Please message me if you have any concerns, or create an issue in the issue tab and I would love to help you.

 # Contact
 Fahd Qadir, Graduate Student.
 Molecular Cell and Dev.
 Biology Graduate Program,